INTERVIEW

 PHOTOS

 If you're looking for a standout cup of speciality coffee in the Phoenix metro area, make your way to the Regroup Café.
 A custom bicycle?
 Set your sights on the Regroup Bike Shop and Regroup Custom, our special projects division dedicated to bringing your dream bike to life.
 But before that, you'll need a bike fit.
-And we don't do them.
-In our opinion, bike fitting, like making great coffee and building amazing bikes, is the preserve of true experts.
-And we want you to see the best.
-That's why we incorporate a specialist bike fit into the Regroup Custom process through our preferred bike fit partner, Cyclologic of Scottsdale.
-They fit you, then send you back to Regroup for the next steps of your dream bike journey (and possibly, more coffee and patisserie).
-It's a relationship that's worked for years, one we value and respect beyond measure.
+Bike fitting, like making great coffee and building amazing bikes, is the preserve of true experts.
+That's why we incorporate a specialist bike fit into the Regroup Custom process via our in-house bike fit studio, staffed by none other than the legendary Barry Anderson.

-Speaking of measuring, Barry Anderson at Cyclologic is one of the finest bike fitters in the world, with over 25 years of experience in motion analysis to his name.
+It’s no exaggeration to say that Barry is one of the finest bike fitters in the world.
+A man of incredible experience, he can boast over 25 years of motion analysis to his name.
 He may even be the best, but we don’t want to make Barry blush.
 Let’s just say that one look at your butt, and Barry will know which saddle you should be riding.
 When he’s not working his magic with measurements, Barry travels the world to speak about bike fitting and counts more elite athletes as clients than there are beans in a coffee bag.
 And yes, he really can do that saddle trick.

 A few weeks ago, we spoke to Barry about bike fitting, his experience, the process, and what he does and does not do.
 Here’s the edited transcript.